Edward Leigh: Personal life

-Leigh married Mary Goodman in London on 25 September 1984; the great granddaughter of Duke Georg Alexander of Mecklenburg-Strelitz through her mother, and the great-granddaughter of Lady Ottoline Morrell through her father.
+Leigh married Mary Goodman in London on 25 September 1984, the granddaughter of Countess Maria von Carlow and great-granddaughter of Duke Georg Alexander of Mecklenburg-Strelitz through her mother, and the great-grandchild of the Arts patron Lady Ottoline Morrell and British politician Philip Morrell, through her father.

-Sir Edward and Lady Leigh have six children (Natalia, Tamara, Benedict, Marina, Nicholas, and Theodore) and divide their time between homes in Westminster and in his Lincolnshire constituency.
+Sir Edward and Lady Leigh have six children (Natalia, Tamara Shah, Benedict, Marina, Nicholas, and Theodore) and divide their time between homes in Westminster and his Lincolnshire constituency.
 Their three eldest children work for HM Government as civil servants.
+The family are parishioners at the Brompton Oratory, Westminster Cathedral in London and Holy Rood Church in Market Rasen, in his Gainsborough constituency, and members of the Serpentine Swimming Club.

-Leigh has the skin condition rosacea and spoke out in March 2020 about being mocked on social media for his appearance.
+Suffering from the skin condition rosacea, Sir Edward spoke out in March 2020 about being mocked on social media for his appearance.